oddlama/agenix-rekey/README.md

     echo "secret" | rage -e -i ./your-yubikey-identity.pub > secret1.age
     ```

-   Be careful when chosing your `$EDITOR` here, it might leak secret information when editing the file
+   Be careful when choosing your `$EDITOR` here, it might leak secret information when editing the file
    by means of undo-history, or caching in general.
 For `vim` and `nvim` this app automatically disables related options.

 3. Define and use the secret in your config